Crotalus atrox tortugensis

 Crotalus atrox tortugensis is a venomous pit viper subspecies found only on Tortuga Island in the Gulf of California.

 Description

-This species is smaller than its close relative, C. atrox atrox, with large males not growing to much more than 100 cm in length.
+This species is smaller than its close relative, C. atrox atrox, with large males not growing too much more than 100 cm in length.
 The largest specimen on record is 105.8 cm (Klauber, 1972).
 Compared to C. atrox atrox, the head is shorter relative to the length of the body—a trait considered to be an indication of dwarfing, which is common in island populations.

-The color pattern consists of a gray to gray-brown ground color, occasionally with a slight purplish or pinkish hue, overlaid dorsally with a series of 32-41 dark brown to purplish-brown blotches running down the length of the body.
+The color pattern consists of a gray to gray-brown ground color, occasionally with a slight purplish or pinkish hue, overlaid dorsally with a series of 32–41 dark brown to purplish-brown blotches running down the length of the body.
 The blotches are hexagonal or diamond-shaped, marked with black spots, and bordered with irregular black mottling.

 Geographic range

 Found only on Tortuga Island, Baja California Sur, in the Gulf of California, Mexico.
 Its type locality is "Tortuga Island".